 Individual members include media practitioners working in private, online, community and public media institutions.
 Institutional members include media houses and journalism and media training institutions.

 Membership is renewed annually (information on how you do this, fees and the membership form are available here).

 MISA Zimbabwe members meet annually during an Annual General Meeting (AGM).
 The AGM elects members of the MISA Zimbabwe National Governing Council and is the highest decision-making structure of the organisation.

-Faith Zaba: Deputy Editor of The Zimbabwe Independent
+Faith Zaba: Editor, The Zimbabwe Independent

 David Maruziva: Senior Journalist